 Stiff material

-A hardshell jacket is the heavy-duty waterproof layer you wear when the weather turns foul.
-They are typically made from technical fabrics such as Gore-Tex, eVent, or other waterproof and breathable materials.
-These fabrics are designed to be lightweight, durable, waterproof, and breathable.
-Hardshell jackets are typically used as the outer layer in a layering system to protect the most from the elements and keep the layers underneath dry.
+A hardshell jacket is the heavy-duty waterproof layer you wear when the weather turns foul, but you want the flexibility to choose your own warmth level.
+They don't typically have a ton of insulation, and are best used as the outer layer in a layering system to protect the most from the elements and keep the layers underneath dry.
+They are made from technical fabrics such as Gore-Tex or eVent, all of which are lightweight, durable, waterproof, and breathable.

 There's a lot to consider when looking for the perfect down jacket for you: for some users pocket positions and functions can be an important determinate.